f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 ----------------------------------------

 VELOS tenants can be configured to expand across multiple blades.
 You can pre-configure a tenant to span more than one blade, and as blades are added to a chassis partition the tenant should automatically expand and start using additional resources it has been configured for.
+Spanning tenants across two or more blades have advantages and disadvantages that need to be considered.

+For tenants where the control plane is heavily utilized, spanning the tenant across blades can make the control plane performance worse, as it now needs to replicate its state between blades and this adds addtional overhead.
+Spanning tenants across blades also requires more IP addresses inside the tenants (one for each blade the tenant resides on)to ensure all failure cases are handled properly.
+A tenant can be configured to survive a blade failure and not failover to its peer, provided it has enough resources to run on a single blade.
+This is handled through HA group configuration within the tenant itself.
+It may be better in some cases to just failover to the tenant's peer in another chassis if a blade failure occurs.
+Expaning a tenant across blades can provide much higher data plane performance for a single tenant, so all these considerations need to be examined to determine the best configuration.

 One consideration when expanding a tenant across more than one blade is that you will need to configure additional out-of-band IP addresses for each blade that the tenant will reside on.
 This is required for proper HA communication and failover to cover specific cases around blade failures.
 Below is a webUI screenshot inside a VELOS tenant that shows the out-of-band management IP address along with the **Cluster Member IP Addresses**.
 You should configure a Cluster Member IP Address for each slot that a tenant will span.
 The **Alternate Management** and **Alternate Cluster Member IP addresses** are for dual stack IPv4/IPv6 support and you would configure IPv6 addresses here, if the primary addresses were IPv4.